The Professional GPU Server Case Supplier-Onechassis

 Step 5: Run DeepSeek on the GPU Server

-1. **Start Training or Inference**:- For training:
+1. **Start Training or Inference**:

 ```bash